 In guidance issued on October 6, OCR has clarified that cloud service providers (CSPs) who create, receive, maintain or transmit electronic PHI on behalf of their customers are “business associates” under HIPAA and therefore must comply with applicable HIPAA requirements—an assertion which should be unremarkable to CSPs who have been providing these kinds of services for years.
-The guidance is released on the heels of OCR’s investigation of Oregon Health & Science University, which uncovered that the university failed to enter into a business associate agreement with a CSP who stored ePHI of over 3,000 individuals.
+Click to learn more about hosted private cloud connection services anywhere across one of the world’s highest performing networks.
+According to the professionals of cyber security in power systems, HIPAA compliant needs a variety of security features that ensure a healthcare organization.

 As the guidance explains, merely entering into a business associate agreement with a CSP is not sufficient to comply with HIPAA.
 As with any business associate, a CSP that functions as a business associate must comply with applicable standards and implementation specifications of the Security Rule which require that ePHI be adequately safeguarded.
 For example, a CSP may be required to implement adequate internal controls to assure that only authorized personnel access its information systems.
-A service level agreement between the covered entity and CSP should be consistent with both HIPAA requirements and business associate agreement terms.
+A service level agreement between the covered entity and CSP should be consistent with both HIPAA compliance requirements and business associate agreement terms.

 The guidance emphasizes that CSPs do not avoid being subject to HIPAA simply because they have access to only encrypted ePHI and do not have the decryption key (meaning they have no way to actually view the ePHI)—CSPs that provide these so-called “no-view services” are still generally subject to HIPAA (assuming the CSP otherwise meets the definition of a “business associate”).
 However, in some instances, the fact that the ePHI is encrypted may relieve the CSP from certain obligations, such as the breach reporting obligation (which applies only to “unsecured” PHI and not to PHI which has been properly encrypted).